MAJOR SPOILERS for John Wick: Chapter 3 - Parabellum ahead

 Records of blood oaths are registered and tracked by The Continental, under the supervision of Winston.
 He tracks the issuance and redemption of blood oaths in his own record book.

 The currency used in the underworld is mostly gold coins, crafted by a coin maker and approved for distribution by The Continental’s manager, Winston.
 While their use is universal in this criminal society, there is not a consistent exchange rate.
 A single coin can be exchanged for any single good or service, be it a knife, an AR-15, a single night at The Continental, clean-up and disposal of one dead body, or a single bar tab.
 This may be to establish an even playing field among all assassins in which the value of a coin is determined by the skill of the owner instead of pure volume of wealth.

+As described by Berrada, who oversees their creation, gold coins are a physical manifestation of a social contract.
 Despite the reliance on the gold coins, assassination contracts are assigned with a value designated in US dollars, possibly emphasizing that value is based on the individual.
-This would suggest that while any good or service can be exchanged for a fixed value of one coin, the value of individuals is a variable amount.
+This would suggest that while any good or service can be exchanged for a fixed value of one coin, the value of a human life is a variable amount.

 The Mint is a location in Morocco where all the High Table's gold coins originate.
 Run by the former manager of the Morrocan Continental, Berrada (Jerome Flynn), The Mint oversees production and distribution of the High Table's primary (exclusive) currency.

 - John Wick: Chapter 2 (2017) release date: Feb 10, 2017